hsk/trans/overloading/intersection-type-parameters.ja.md

       f3 ::(Int → Int ∧ Bool → Int) → (Int ∧ Bool) → Int
       f3 s z = s z

-  In this case, there are two distinct possible type derivations for the body of f3, corresponding to the two different possible choices for the types of parameters s and z in application s z.
+  In this case, there are two distinct possible type derivations for the body of `f3`, corresponding to the two different possible choices for the types of parameters `s` and `z` in application `s z`.

+todo-->
   ## 3 Constrained Polymorphism and Intersection Types

   Haskell’s type class system is based on the more general theory of qualified types [10], which extends Hindley-Milner type expressions with type constraints (or predicates).
-A constrained polymorphic type has the form ∀ a.
-P ⇒ τ , where P is a (possibly empty) set of class constraints and τ is a monomorphic type.
+A constrained polymorphic type has the form `∀a.P ⇒ τ`, where `P` is a (possibly empty) set of class constraints and `τ` is a monomorphic type.
-  Here, and elsewhere, we use the notation a for a sequence of type variables a 1 , . . . , a n , for some n ≥ 0.
+  Here, and elsewhere, we use the notation `a` for a sequence of type variables `a1, ..., an`, for some `n ≥ 0`.

-  Type ∀ a.
-P ⇒ τ denotes the set of instances of τ that satisfy the predicates in P .
-For example, type Int → Int → Bool is an instance of type ∀a.
-Eq a ⇒ a → a → Bool, if constraint Eq Int can be satisfied according to the visible class and instance declarations, that is, if there exists an instance definition of type Int for class Eq.
-In other words, each class constraint C τ is an assertion that type τ must be an instance of class C. 5
+  Type `∀a.P ⇒ τ` denotes the set of instances of `τ` that satisfy the predicates in `P`.
+For example, type `Int → Int → Bool` is an instance of type `∀a.
+Eq a ⇒ a → a → Bool`, if constraint `Eq Int` can be satisfied according to the visible class and instance declarations, that is, if there exists an instance definition of type `Int` for class `Eq`.
+In other words, each class constraint `C τ` is an assertion that type `τ` must be an instance of class `C`.
+5

-  Satisfiability of class constraints can be described using an entailment rela- tion, denoted by the symbol |=.
-If P and Q are finite sets of type predicates, then the assertion that P |= Q means that predicates in Q are satisfied whenever predicates in P are satisfied.
+  Satisfiability of class constraints can be described using an entailment rela- tion, denoted by the symbol `|=`.
+If `P` and `Q` are finite sets of type predicates, then the assertion that `P |= Q` means that predicates in `Q` are satisfied whenever predicates in P are satisfied.
 6

   ----

-  5
-  6
-  For simplicity, we only consider here single parameter type classes, since the exten- sion to multiparameter type classes [12,11] is orthogonal to the problem considered in this paper.
+  5 For simplicity, we only consider here single parameter type classes, since the exten- sion to multiparameter type classes [12,11] is orthogonal to the problem considered in this paper.
-  See [10] for the general assumptions made about the predicate entailment relation P |= Q, and for a definition of the entailment relation induced by Haskell class and instance declarations.
+  6 See [10] for the general assumptions made about the predicate entailment relation `P |= Q`, and for a definition of the entailment relation induced by Haskell class and instance declarations.

   ----